Machine Learning Based Mesh Movement for Non-Hydrostatic Tsunami Simulation: Universal Mesh Movement Network (UM2N)

 A widely used numerical procedure for the smoothing of a scalar function is through the discretisation of a diffusion equation, e.g. the heat equation:

 We consider a standard Continuous Galerkin finite element discretisation in combination with an implicit Euler time discretisation.
 A single (pseudo) time step takes the following form:

 For all test functions $\phi_m$ in the discrete function space $V$, the same as used for discretizing the monitor function $m(x)$, here the space of piecewise linear functions with values at the vertex nodes.
-We have inserted the Jacobian $\mathbf{J}$ of the transformation between reference element and physical element, to transform the physical space derivative, $\nabla$, to a derivative with respect to reference coordinates.
+We have inserted the finite element Jacobian $\hat{\mathbf{J}}$ of the transformation between reference element and physical element.
+Here $\hat{\mathbf{J}}$ arises from the finite element formulation and is used to transform the physical space derivative, $\nabla$, to a derivative with respect to reference coordinates.
 This ensures that the diffusion coefficient $\widetilde\alpha$, which controls the length scale over which the monitor is diffused, is expressed relative to the local grid size.
 For a constant value of $\widetilde\alpha$ the smoothing occurs over the same number of grid lengths, even where the mesh is anisotropic.

 Starting from the given monitor function, e.g., based on \eqref{eq_monitor}, as the initial condition $m(x)$, we perform a single (pseudo) time step by solving \eqref{eq_sm_wk} for $\widetilde{m}$.
 The value of diffusion coefficient $\tilde\alpha$ is set from 0.3 to 0.5 when performing the monitor smoothing for test cases.
 In this way, for each timestep $t^{(k)}$, the monitor function $m^{(k)}$ is smoothed to obtain $\widetilde{m}^{(k)}$ which is then fed into the UM2N-based mesh movement.